Alabama’s Implied Consent Law

 By law, the prosecutor is authorized to use a refusal to submit to a breath test as evidence in the criminal court case, arguing under Alabama DUI law that the refusal is an implied admission of guilt.
 A skilled DUI defense attorney will be needed to file a challenge to the alleged test refusal in order to keep the motorist's license from being suspended, as well at trial to rebut the argument of "implied guilt" because there may be valid reasons why an innocent driver might refuse to submit to or complete a chemical test.

-1 If the refusal is the second or subsequent refusal in the past five years, the driver license or privilege will be suspended for one year.
+1 If the refusal is the second or subsequent refusal in the past ten years, the driver license or privilege will be suspended for one year.